A Recital that Gives Back...

 In the lessons leading up to recitals, we help our students to look for the positives in their practice performances.
 We give them ideas to help re-frame any anxiety they may be feeling.
 And we remind them constantly that the goal here is NOT perfection — even their teachers make mistakes! — but communication, and sharing their music with an open heart to bring beauty and joy to others.

-This all becomes very real as we gather in our recital venue: the beautiful Great Room at Traditions, the senior residence in Wayland Center.
-As the music starts, the students see the joy their playing brings not just to their own families, but also to the elderly residents, whose faces light up and glow as they enjoy these lovely young people and their music.
-We are very grateful to the residents and staff at Traditions for granting our students the opportunity to discover that their music can bring joy and touch people's hearts!
+This all becomes very real as we gather in our recital venues such as the beautiful Great Room at Traditions (the senior residence in Wayland), local libraries, and outdoor spaces.
+As the music starts, the students see the joy their playing brings not just to their own families, but also to community members, whose faces light up and glow as they enjoy these lovely young people and their music.
+We are very grateful to the community for granting our students the opportunity to discover that their music can bring joy and touch people's hearts!

 For parents and teachers, it’s truly wonderful to witness the growth of these students year by year in these performances.
 Over time we watch the beginners turn into confident and accomplished young musicians, and then into advanced students whose performances turn the younger ones starry-eyed with admiration.
 The spark of inspiration and service is passed on, and the cycle continues -- truly something to celebrate.